Every Moment is a Memory

 On some castings flash will have to be removed, this is best done using an emery board or sharp hobby knife with #11 blade.

-Usually this is on the smaller parts that may be a seperate application such as arm rest for chairs----seperate doors on AC units
+Usually this is on the smaller parts that may be a separate application such as arm rest for chairs----separate doors on AC units

 may also apply to other items also.

 Most of the cars that we do our floors are brass sheet.
 So we use a

 mixture of brass castings and resin castings as well.
 You may also use a plastic floor or what ever media you are working with.